César Alvarez: Career

 Alvarez spent the early years of their career performing with The Lisps.
 The Lisps released 4 albums between 2006 and 2012."

-In 2008, Alvarez conceived of the Civil War-era science fictional musical FUTURITY as their master's thesis at Bard.
-In 2009, The Lisps first performed FUTURITY at the now defunct New York City venue, The Zipper Factory.
-FUTURITY world premiered as part of the American Repertory Theater's 2011/12 season under the direction of Sarah Benson co-commissioned by Walker Art Center.
-FUTURITY went on to an Off-Broadway premiere co-produced by Soho Rep and Ars Nova in 2015.
-That production won the Lucille Lortel Award for Outstanding Musical and received 4 other Lortel nominations.
+In 2008, Alvarez conceived of the Civil War-era science fictional musical Futurity as their master's thesis at Bard.
+In 2009, The Lisps first performed Futurity at the now defunct New York City venue, The Zipper Factory.
+Futurity world premiered as part of the American Repertory Theater's 2011/12 season under the direction of Sarah Benson co-commissioned by Walker Art Center.
+Futurity went on to an Off-Broadway premiere co-produced by Soho Rep and Ars Nova in 2015.
+That production won the Lucille Lortel Award for Outstanding Musical and received four other Lortel nominations.

 In 2013 Alvarez composed original music with The Lisps for The Foundry Theater's production of Bertolt Brecht's The Good Person of Szechwan starring Taylor Mac.
 Alvarez and The Lisps received a Drama Desk Nomination for Outstanding Music in a Play.

 In 2014 Alvarez composed original music for the World Premiere production of Branden Jacobs-Jenkins's play An Octoroon.
 They received another Drama Desk Nomination for Outstanding Music in a Play.

 Alvarez also composed music for Soho Rep's site specific work Washeteria, Theatre for a New Audience's production of Thornton Wilder's The Skin of Our Teeth, and the documentary A Woman Like Me.

-Alvarez's other musicals include The Universe is a Small Hat, The Elementary Spacetime Show and NOISE.
+Alvarez's other musicals include The Universe is a Small Hat, The Elementary Spacetime Show and Noise.

-Alvarez was an Artist-in-Residence at The University of the Arts where they served as Founding Artistic Director of Polyphone, a festival of new musicals for five years.
+Alvarez was an artist-in-residence at The University of the Arts where they served as Founding Artistic Director of Polyphone, a festival of new musicals for five years.

+In June of 2026, their new musical The Potluck will debut at Soho Repertory Theatre, running June 30 - July 26.
+It will be directed by Sarah Benson.